dbanty/dylananthony.com/_posts/fastapi-rust-6-aws-lambda.md

 2. It's strongly, statically typed.
 3. The CDK CLI requires `node` anyway.

-Before I walk through how I got to a working solution (as it was fairly difficult to piece together all the answers), feel free to take a look at [the CDK branch of the experiments repo] to see the result for yourself.
+Before I walk through how I got to a working solution (as it was fairly difficult to piece together all the answers), feel free to take a look at [the CDK branch of the experiments repo][the cdk branch] to see the result for yourself.
 The relevant bits are:

-1. The `Makefile` which contains rules for building/deploying via CDK
+1. The `Makefile` which contains rules for building and deploying via CDK
 2. The various `.json` files which configure the Node/TypeScript things
 3. The `cdk` directory which contains the actual infrastructure code